2013 Avenius Chardonnay $35.00

-Dances on the palate, light crisp with a long, bright green apple finish.
+Dances on the palate, precise and terroir driven with a long, bright green apple finish.

 Traditional French cream based seafood dishes.
 Oysters on the half shell, or smoked trout.

 Avenius Vineyard is owned and operated by Shari Avenius, who is also Linden Vineyard’s director.
 It is located on the Blue Ridge one half mile north of Linden Vineyards at an elevation of 1,300 feet on a steep northeast facing slope.
 Soils are well-drained rocky greenstone and slate.
 The Chardonnay vines were planted in 1996 and are trained on the French lyre trellising system.